-I'm a first-year Computer Science PhD student at Stanford, where I'm co-advised by Kayvon Fatahalian and Chris Ré.
-In my research, I'm interested in building systems for graphics and computer vision, and I'm currently working on a system for analyzing large amounts of video data.
+I'm a second-year Computer Science PhD candidate at Stanford, where I'm co-advised by Kayvon Fatahalian and Chris Ré.
+In my research, I'm interested in building systems for graphics and computer vision, and I'm currently working on systems for analyzing large amounts of video data.
 In the past, I've also done some research on influencing agents for flock formation.
+I'm supported by an NDSEG fellowship and a Magic Grant from the Brown Institute for Media Innovation.

 In 2018, I graduated from Harvard with an AB and an SM in Computer Science, cum laude with highest thesis honors.
 When I'm not working on school work or other projects, I spend most of my free time ballroom dancing.